twhiston/pb/README.md

 - Generate .xml from .yml and .c files
 - Generate .yml and .c files from .xml file
 - Render time expansion of common patchblock operation macros
+- Docker container for testing project golang and C files in CI

 ## Installation